Mission Santa Barbara Day Trip.

 Also known as the “Queen of the Missions for its Graceful Beauty,” the Mission is one of the 21 Franciscan missions in California.
-The prior nine to the Santa Barbara version were founded by Padre Serra, who had always planned to make this one his 10th, but sadly passed away two years prior to its creation.
+The prior nine to the Santa Barbara version was founded by Padre Serra, who had always planned to make this one his 10th but sadly passed away two years prior to its creation.

 His successor Padre Fermin Francisco de Lasuen went on with Serra’s plans to make this church, however, and then placed Padre Antonio Paterna, a companion of Serra, in charge.